jlmelville/mize/cran-comments.md

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'James Melville <jlmelville@gmail.com>'

-This is the first version of the package and the first package I have submitted to CRAN.

 There was a message about possibly mis-spelled words in DESCRIPTION:

   BFGS (8:64, 9:20, 9:28)